Upton Tower, St James Church

 Combe Sydenham Hall - 7.5 miles (Historic House)

 Monksilver, All Saints Church - 7.6 miles (Historic Church)

 Elworthy, St Martin of Tours Church - 7.8 miles (Historic Church)

-Nearest Accommodation to Upton Tower, St James Church:
+Nearest Holiday Cottages to Upton Tower, St James Church: